CBD brands sometimes use extraction methods as a unique selling point.

 With this method, you won’t be able to extract especially a full range of terpenes in high concentrations.
 Terpenes are highly volatile compounds and evaporate quickly under pressure or high temperature.
 High pressure is exactly what you get in this method.

-For any other type of CBD oil, whether that’s a broad-spectrum CBD oil that doesn’t contain a full spectrum of terpenes or a purified CBD product like CBD Isolate, supercritical CO2 extraction generally works fine.
+For any other type of CBD oil, whether that’s a broad-spectrum and doesn’t contain a full spectrum of terpenes or a purified CBD product like CBD Isolate, supercritical CO2 extraction generally works fine.

 ‘Subcritical’ CO2 extraction is more effective in extracting volatile compounds like terpenes from cannabis plants than its supercritical brother.
 In this method, carbon dioxide is less pressurized and heated.
 This results in better retention of volatile compounds like terpenes.

-This method, however, isn't used often by CBD oil producers because it's less efficient and produces less yield.
+This method, however, isn’t used often by producers because it’s less efficient and produces less yield.

-One CBD oil brand that makes use of subcritical CO2-extraction is NuLeaf Naturals.
+One brand that makes use of subcritical CO2-extraction is NuLeaf Naturals.

 Both supercritical and subritical CO2-extraction are non-toxic and green methods of extraction.

 The methods that extract terpenes and cannabinoids in the most efficient and effective way (the full spectrum of them and in high amounts) are solvent-based extractions.